 A national conference for Panels is convened each year and representatives from Norfolk regularly attend, having found this is another invaluable opportunity to learn about national policy development and challenges across policing, fire and the criminal justice sector.
 It also enables us to share experiences and good practice with colleagues from across the country.
-This year there was a focus on police misconduct and public confidence in policing.
-Panel members used the discussion points to challenge the PCC at a subsequent Panel meeting and we will keep the PCC's response under review.
+This year the theme was "Collaboration and change - making it work".
+In response to a variety of matters raised by delegates, it was clear that effective working relationships were the key to the success of Police and Fire and Crime Panels.
+The need for Panels to support as well as challenge PCCs was emphasised, as well as the importance of regular training and briefing for Panel Members to help them in their role.